diiStephen/RedBlackTree/README.md

 - [ ] Better runtime-error reporting system.
 These features are started by the errors.c file, but it is essentially a place-holder right now.

+- [ ] Replace the makefile with something better.
+I've never really enjoyed writing makefiles and it seems to be a little much for a project like this one.

 # Further Remarks

+1. Comments and suggestions are always welcomed!

+2. There may be as-of-yet undiscovered bugs.
+Let me know if you happen to catch anything.

 # References

+Cormen, Thomas H., et al. *Introduction to algorithms.* MIT press, 2009.

+Goodrich, Michael T., Roberto Tamassia, and Michael H. Goldwasser. *Data structures and algorithms in Java.* John Wiley & Sons, 2014.